Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics is a successful theory that describes the currently known elemental particles and their interactions.
-Despite of its great success, there are still several problems in the Standard Model, such as the absence of Dark Matter (DM) candidates and strong CP problem~\cite{Peccei:1977hh}.
+Despite its great success, there are still several problems in the Standard Model, such as the absence of Dark Matter (DM) candidates and strong CP problem~\cite{Peccei:1977hh}.
 Supersymmetry is one of the most promising extensions of the SM that can address these fundamental problems.
 When $R$-parity is conserved, the lightest supersymmetric particle (LSP) can play the role of DM particle naturally.
-In addition, the supersymmetric axion models based on Peccei-Quinn mechanism also provide an elegant solution to the strong CP problem~\cite{Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Kim:1983dt,Kim:2008hd}.
+In addition, the supersymmetric axion models based on the Peccei-Quinn mechanism also provide an elegant solution to the strong CP problem~\cite{Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Kim:1983dt,Kim:2008hd}.

-As is known, the lightest neutralino as Weakly Interacting Massive Dark Matter (WIMP) has been extensively studied in the past decades.
-However, the null results of searching for WIMP dark matter have put stringent constraints on its mass and interaction strength~\cite{Cao:2013mqa,Duan:2017ucw,Abdughani:2017dqs,Duan:2018rls,Abdughani:2019wss,Abdughani:2019wai,Abdughani:2021pdc}.
-This strongly motivates the theoretical and experimental community to search for light or super-weakly interacting DM particles.
+The lightest neutralino as Weakly Interacting Massive Dark Matter (WIMP) has been extensively studied in the past decades.
+However, the null results of searching for WIMP dark matter have put stringent constraints on its mass and interaction strength~\cite{Cao:2013mqa, Duan:2017ucw, Abdughani:2017dqs, Duan:2018rls, Abdughani:2019wss, Abdughani:2019wai, Abdughani:2021pdc}, which strongly motivates the theoretical and experimental community to search for light or super-weakly interacting DM particles.
 In the supersymmetric models, the gravitino (the superpartner of graviton) or axino (the superpartner of axion) can serve as such a kind of feeble DM particles (super-WIMP)~\cite{Covi:1999ty,Covi:2001nw,Covi:2009pq,Bae:2014efa,Co:2016fln,Hamaguchi:2017ihw}.
-Depending on the SUSY breaking scheme, the masses of these DM particles can be very small.
+Depending on the SUSY breaking scheme, the masses of these DM particles could be tiny.
 Their couplings with the SM particles are extremely weak because of the large suppression of Planck scale $M_{P}$ or the PQ symmetry breaking scale $V_{\rm PQ}$.